 What happens if I miss the June 1st deadline?

 Your current CDCP coverage will end on June 30, 2026.
+You can still apply on June 2, 2026, but there will be a coverage gap.
 You will be responsible for 100% of all dental expenses during the resulting coverage gap.

 -